Field of the Cloth of Gold

 The Field of the Cloth of Gold (Camp du Drap d'Or, [kɑ̃ dy dʁa d‿ɔʁ]) was a summit meeting between King Henry VIII of England and King Francis I of France from 7 to 24 June 1520.
-Held at Balinghem, between Ardres in France and Guînes in the English Pale of Calais, it was a very expensive display of wealth by both kings.
+Held at Balinghem, between Ardres in France and Guînes in the English Pale of Calais, it was an opulent display of wealth by both kings.

 The summit was arranged to increase the bond of friendship between the two kings following the Anglo-French treaty of 1514.
 The two monarchs would meet again in 1532 to arrange Francis's assistance in pressuring Pope Clement VII to pronounce Henry's first marriage as illegitimate.
 Under the guidance of English Cardinal Thomas Wolsey, these European states sought to outlaw war forever among Christian peoples.

-Though now in France, Balinghem was at the time regarded as part of the English kingdom.
-This caused some tensions between the English and French, as the latter preferred a location closer to the border, but topographical considerations proved the decisive factor.
+The Pale of Calais, home to the meeting in Balinghem, was the final English possession in France.
+This territorial leftover from the Hundred Years' War caused some tensions between the English and French, as the latter preferred a location closer to the border, but topographical considerations proved the decisive factor.

 Background

 Two entities had started to emerge as powers in Western Europe at this time: France, under Francis I, and the Habsburg-dominated Holy Roman Empire, under Charles V, Holy Roman Emperor.
 The Kingdom of England, still a lesser power, was being courted as an ally by the two major powers.
 The 1518 Treaty of London, a non-aggression pact between major European powers to help resist the Ottoman expansion into southeastern Europe, had just been signed.
 Henry also held meetings with Charles V a month before the Field of Cloth of Gold in the Netherlands and again afterwards at Calais, Henry's only possession on the Continent.

 Both Henry and Francis wished to be seen as Renaissance princes.
 Renaissance thinking held that a strong ruler could choose peace from a place of strength.
 The meeting was designed to show how magnificent each court was, and how this could be a basis for mutual respect and peace between states that were traditional enemies.
-Henry and Francis were also similar figures of similar age and dashing reputations, so there was almost certainly a mutual curiosity.
+Henry and Francis were also figures of similar age and dashing reputation, so there was almost certainly a mutual curiosity.

 Everything was arranged to provide equality between the two groups.
 The meeting place (now indicated by a commemorative plaque on the D231 road, Route de Marquise) was at the very edge of the English territory around Calais.
 The valley where the first meeting took place was landscaped to provide areas of equal elevation for the two government parties.
 The whole event was planned and executed by English Cardinal Thomas Wolsey, a charismatic, eloquent master diplomat who as a papal legate had immense power in the name of Pope Leo X at the time of the meeting.
 Included among the English guests were Thomas More and Anne Boleyn's mother and sister.